Darkhad: History

 Kigin conquered the tribes of the Sayan Mountains.
-The Mongolian, Turkic, and Samoyedic tribes living in the taiga of southern Siberia were collectively referred to as "Forest People" Among these forest tribes, some lived in yurts, hunted in the taiga, and herded reindeer, while more powerful tribes raised livestock, including the Oirats.
+The Mongolian, Turkic, and Samoyedic tribes living in the taiga of southern Siberia were collectively referred to as "Forest People" Among these forest tribes, some lived in yurts, hunted in the taiga, and herded reindeer, while more powerful tribes raised livestock, including the Oirat Mongols.

 In 1207, Genghis Khan's son, Jochi, conquered the forest people.
-As a result, the Oirats became a major force and, by the late 14th and early 15th centuries, migrated from the vicinity of the Sayan Mountains to the Altai Mountains.
-By the late 16th century, war broke out between the Oirats and the Khalkhas.
-Oirat leader Galdan Boshigt conquered the Tuvans, Uriankhai, Khotgoid, and Darkhad Valley regions but was defeated by the Manchu army.
-After this, the Oirats came under the influence of Büveyn, son of Genden, and moved to the Kharaa and Yeruu regions, becoming disciples of the religious leader Zanabazar.
+As a result, the Oirat Mongols became a major force and, by the late 14th and early 15th centuries, migrated from the vicinity of the Sayan Mountains to the Altai Mountains.
+By the late 16th century, war broke out between the Oirat Mongols and the Khalkha Mongols.
+Galdan Boshugtu Khan of Dzungar Khanate of the Oirat Mongols conquered the Tuvans, Uriankhai, Khotgoid, and Darkhad Valley regions which were part of Khotogoid Altan Khanate but was defeated by the Manchu army.
+After this, the Oirat Mongols came under the influence of Büveyn, son of Genden, and moved to the Kharaa and Yeruu regions, becoming disciples of the Mongol religious leader Zanabazar.
 Eventually, they returned to the Darkhad Valley, where they led a nomadic life, moving 200–300 km annually between summer pastures near the Shishged River and wintering areas in Bayan-Zurkh, Agar, Beltes, and Altraga.

 During the reign of Kublai Khan, the guardians of Genghis Khan's Eight White Gers in Ordos, known as the Shar Darkhad, are not related to the Darkhad of Khövsgöl.

 Clans

 Khar Darkhad

-The Khar Darkhad who form the Majority of the Darkhad people, were originally subjects of Genden Sain Khuntaij’s brother, Lord Geleg, under the rule of the Zasagt Khan.
+The Khar Darkhad who form the Majority of the Darkhad people, were originally subjects of Genden Sain Khuntaij's brother, Lord Geleg, under the rule of the Zasagt Khan.
 These people were relocated by decree to the Haraa and Yeruu regions and became disciples (shavi) of Zanabazar, the Undur Gegeen.
 Longing for their homeland, they petitioned Zanabazar for permission to return to the Shishged region.
 He granted their request, declaring them as his "exempted disciples" (darhads), thus giving rise to the name Darkhad.
 This group is now recognized as the Khar Darkhad.
-However not just Tofalars and Mongols include the current Khar Darkhad may also include members from the Khamnigan clans.
+However, not just Tofalars and Mongols include the current Khar Darkhad may also include members from the Khamnigan clans.

 Ukhaa Darkhad

-Ukhaa Darkhad are subgroup of the Darkhad people. descendants of the Samoyeds, an ethnic group that lived in the Soyon Mountains and paid tribute to Russia.The name is historically tied to their settlement in what is now Khankh and Renchinlkhümbe sums of Khövsgöl Province.
+Ukhaa Darkhad are subgroup of the Darkhad people. descendants of the Samoyeds, an ethnic group that lived in the Soyon Mountains and paid tribute to Russia.
+The name is historically tied to their settlement in what is now Khankh and Renchinlkhümbe sums of Khövsgöl Province.
 Two rivers in these areas are named "Ukhaa," reflecting the fact that the "Ukhaa Darkhad" once inhabited these regions.